 High-Quality Fire-Rated Doors for Care Homes

-Fire safety in care homes is critical.
-Implementing fire safety measures, conducting regular risk assessments, maintaining fire safety equipment, and providing consistent training are all integral to ensuring the safety of residents, staff, and visitors alike.
+Fire safety in care homes is critical and cannot be understated.
+Implementing fire safety measures, conducting regular care home fire risk assessments, maintaining equipment, and providing consistent training are all integral to ensuring the safety of residents, staff, and visitors.

 Our high-quality fire doorsets are certified by the International Fire Consultants (IFC).
-This accreditation provides a valuable trust mark, demonstrating that our doors are manufactured to a specific quality level and are compliant with the latest fire regulations.
+This accreditation provides a valuable trust mark as to fire safety in care homes, demonstrating that our doors are manufactured to a specific quality level and are compliant with the latest fire regulations.
 Manufactured under the strict requirement and permitted scope of the BM TRADA scheme, each doorset is supplied with a coloured plug indicating its level of fire resistance.

 Protect your residents and staff with the most robust certification on the market.
 Designed to offer peace of mind, our fire-rated doorsets are the perfect solution to protect your care home.